 I’m going to post today the type of blog post I hate most: “There was an accident today on….”
 But this one is different because of the scope of the tragedy.
 CNN reports that ten people were killed in a single truck accident in Kentucky.

-The truck apparently went across the median on Interstate 65 in Hart County and hit an 18 passenger van, reportedly a family of Menonites traveling to a wedding in Iowa.
+The truck apparently went across the median on Interstate 65 in Hart County and hit an 18 passenger van, reportedly a family of Mennonites traveling to a wedding in Iowa.

 Just an unbelievable tragedy that underscores in a meaningful way the risks we take when we get on the road with these big rig trucks.
-This case is a single tragedy but, statistically speaking, more than 11 people will die in other truck accidents today.
+This case is a single tragedy but, statistically, over 11 people will die in other truck accidents today.